dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/consonant-terminals.md

 Conjugation Patterns: -cte

-In Inglish, verbs that end in -cte follow consistent patterns in their verb conjugations.
+In Inglish, verbs that end in -cte or -pte follow consistent patterns in their verb conjugations.

-Verbs retain the -cte ending for all pronouns in the present tense, except for the third-person singular, which drops -te and adds -s.
+Verbs retain the -cte or -pte ending for all pronouns in the present tense, except for the third-person singular, which drops -te and adds -s.

 Examples:

 Infinitive and Present Tense: to acte, acte
 Singular Third-Person Present: acs
 Past Tense: acted
-Continuous/Gerund: acting
+Gerund: acting
+Noun Forms: acte, acte's, acs; accion(s)

+to connecte, connecs, connected, connecting
+Noun: conneccion

+to compacte compacs -d -ing
+compact, compacs

+to conflicte, conflics, conflicted, conflicting
+Noun: conflict, conflics

+to defecte, defecs, defected, defecting
+Noun: difect, difecs, defeccion

+to dejecte, dejecs, dejected, dejecting
+Noun: dejeccion

+to infecte, infecs, infected, infecting
+Noun: infeccion

+to objecte, objecs, objected, objecting
+Noun: object, objecs, objeccion

+Noun: insect, insecs

 to accepte, accepte
 acceps